A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations: Introduction

 We assess the method in two complementary ways.
-First, where bulk reference diffusivities are accessible, we compare directly against independently determined values.
-Second, in heterogeneous membrane environments, we perform propagator-level validation: diffusivity profiles inferred from the RTA are combined with the PMF to predict time-dependent conditional probability distributions, which are then compared directly with reference MD data.
-Agreement at the level of the propagator provides a stringent test of whether the inferred diffusivity and PMF yield a self-consistent reduced stochastic model over a range of lag times.
+First, where bulk reference diffusivities are accessible, we compare the RTA estimates directly against independently determined bulk values.
+Second, and more generally, we perform propagator-level validation in heterogeneous environments: diffusivity profiles inferred from the RTA are combined with the PMF to compute model propagators, i.e., time-dependent conditional probability distributions, which are then compared with the same quantity obtained from unbiased MD simulations.
+Comparison between model and simulation propagators over a range of lag times provides a direct test of how well the inferred Smoluchowski model captures the projected dynamics.

-The RTA is evaluated for three systems of increasing complexity: oxygen diffusion across a hexadecane/water slab, water permeation across a 1-palmitoyl-2-oleoyl-sn-glycero-3-phosphocholine (POPC) bilayer, and permeation of water and selected volatile organic compounds (VOCs) through a model membrane representing the skin barrier.
-In the slab system, the method reproduces independently determined bulk diffusivities within statistical uncertainty.
-In the membrane systems, the inferred diffusivity profiles are supported by propagator-level validation and compare favorably with established equilibrium fluctuation-based estimators.
-These results establish residence-time statistics as a practical route for determining position-dependent diffusivities from biased molecular simulations.

 The remainder of this article is organized as follows.
-We first develop the theoretical basis of the RTA and its connection to the drift-free limit of biased dynamics.
-We then describe its implementation for ABF trajectories and assess its performance in the three systems introduced above.
+We first develop the theoretical basis of the RTA and its connection to the drift-free limit of biased dynamics, then describe its implementation for ABF trajectories and apply it to systems ranging from simple liquid--liquid diffusion to increasingly heterogeneous membrane environments.